|Oracle® TimesTen In-Memory Database C Developer's Guide

 ttenv that also sets up the TimesTen Quick Start demo environment.

-To ensure proper generation of OCI and Pro*C/C++ programs to be run on TimesTen, do not set
+To ensure proper execution of OCI and Pro*C/C++ programs to be run on TimesTen, do not set

 ORACLE_HOME (or unset it if it was set previously) for OCI and Pro*C/C++ compilations.